Robert Moses Niagara Power Plant

 Named for New York City planner Robert Moses, the plant was built to replace power production after the Schoellkopf Power Station, a nearby hydroelectric plant, collapsed in 1956.
 It stands across the river from Sir Adam Beck Hydroelectric Power Stations in Niagara Falls, Ontario, Canada.

 History

 Origins

 The land that the Robert Moses Niagara Power Plant occupies has a long history of use.
-In 1805, Augustus and Peter Porter of Buffalo, New York, purchased the American Falls from New York in a public auction (and later acquired the rights to the eastern rapids above the falls) with a stated plan to generated power by way of a "hydraulic raceway".
-The men were unable to secure funding for the project, however, and each died without effecting significant progress toward their planned infrastructure.
+In 1805, Augustus and Peter Porter of Buffalo, New York, purchased the American Falls from New York in a public auction (and later acquired the rights to the eastern rapids above the falls) with a stated plan to generate power by way of a "hydraulic raceway".
+The men were unable to secure funding for the project, however, each died without achieving significant progress toward their planned infrastructure.
 Several other companies later attempted similar projects, all without success.

 In 1853, the Niagara Falls Hydraulic Power and Manufacturing Company was chartered; in 1861, it completed a 35 ft wide and 8 ft deep canal.
 The powerhouse finally opened in 1874, but produced little electricity even by the standards of the day.